kazukidevnull/KAZU-DFIR-NOTES/General-DFIR-Notes/Windows/Win-DFIR-Notes.md

 + SOFTWARE
 + SYSTEM

+## Powershell Transcription logs

+PTS are captured input/output of powershell commands, disabled by default but can be enabled by group policy or enable it trough the registry which can be found at "HKLM\SOFTWARE\Policies\Microsoft\Windows\PowerShell\Transcription.

+alternatively you can use the following commands to change it for local host using CMD:

+reg add HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\PowerShell\Transcription /v EnableTranscripting /t REG_DWORD /d 0x1 /f reg add HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\PowerShell\Transcription /v OutputDirectory /t REG_SZ /d C:/ /f reg add HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\PowerShell\Transcription /v EnableInvocationHeader /t REG_DWORD /d 0x1 /f

+the logs can also be enabled for specific users only by making the change in "HKEY_CURRENT_USER" instead of "HKEY_LOCAL_MACHINE", altought this is not recommended.

+## Windows process genealogy

+### windows process startup order

+"System" starts "smss.exe" which starts the following processes before terminating itself(thus these have no parent)

++ csrss.exe
++ wininit.exe
++ winlogon.exe ,

+"wininit.exe" then are responsible to start the following processes
++ Services.exe
++ Lsass.exe
++ lsaiso.exe(on wind10+ and only when credential guard is enabled, functionality is the split between this and lsass.exe)

+Then Depending on what OS it is it "Services.exe" will then on win10+ start
++ svchost.exe

+which will then start
++ runtimebroker.exe
++ taskhost.exe

+or

+"services.exe" for versions below win10 will start
++ svchost.exe
++ taskhost.exe

+regardlessy of the above,

+"winlogon.exe" meanwhile will start
++ userinit

+which then starts
++ explorer.exe

+### Windows process details

+#### System

+System have no parent and technically does not exist as There's no such thing as "system.exe" file on the system or anything like that

++ Number of expected instances are: 1
++ Associated user account: local system
++ start time: boot time
++ will mostly contain drivers and other things resposible for kernal mode initilization such as the kernel exe itself

+#### smss.exe

+smss is the session manager service which is responsible for creating new sessions

++ Image path is: System Root(C:\\Windows\\System32)
++ Expected instance: 1 for the "master" instance and another for each child instance per session
++ Associated user account: local system
++ Start time: seconds within boot time for the master instance

+For each new session, smss.exe creates a new child instance, Once the child instance done it's work by initializing the new session by starting the "csrss.exe" (client server runtime subsystem) and then "wininit.exe" for session 0 and "windlogon.exe" for session 1 it terminates itself

+#### csrss.exe

+it's the client server runtime subsystem resposible for implementing most of windows API and providing a lot of other windows features

++ image path: System Root(C:\\Windows\\System32)
++ parent process: smss.exe(which terminates itself and thus csrss shows no parent)
++ Expected instanced: 2 or more
++ Associated user accounts: local system
++ start time: seconds after boot for the first two instanced

+#### wininit.exe

+Is responsible for starting key background processes within session 0 which then starts service Control Manager (services.exe ) and "lsass.exe" (Local security authority subsystem service)

++ image path: System Root(C:\\Windows\\System32)
++ parent process: smss.exe(which terminates itself and thus wininit shows no parent)
++ Expected instanced: 1
++ Associated user accounts: local system
++ start time: seconds within boot time

+#### services.exe

+Responsible for implementing unified background process manager and service control manager(svchost.exe) which manager the services on the system

++ image path: System Root(C:\\Windows\\System32)
++ parent process: wininit.exe
++ Expected instanced: 1
++ Associated user accounts: local system
++ start time: seconds within boot time

+#### svchost.exe

+Known as "the generic host process for windows services and is basically used for running service DLLs, it also have a number of parameters after the "-k" parameters which you should be familiar with and svchost without the "-k" parameter or unknown parameters after it are worth investigating.

++ image path: System Root(C:\\Windows\\System32)
++ parent process: services.exe
++ Expected instanced: numerous
++ Associated user accounts: vary, but will typically be local system, network service or local service, any others is worth investigating
++ start time: seconds after boot time but they can also be started after boot as needed

+#### runtimebroker.exe

+This part is only on win10 and above and used to facilitate universal interactions between universal windows platforms(UWPApps, which was formely know as metro apps) and the full windows API

+Credential Guard are used to protect secrets and other creditials used by systems or apps

++ image path: System Root(C:\\Windows\\System32\\runtimebroker.exe)
++ parent process: wininit.exe
++ Expected instanced: 0 when Credential Guard is disabled and 1 when enabled
++ Associated user accounts: local system
++ start time: within seconds of boot time

+#### lsaiso.exe

+are closely related to lsass and

++ image path: System Root(C:\\Windows\\System32\\lsaiso.exe)
++ parent process: svchost.exe
++ Expected instanced: normally a 1-1 mapping between a UWP App to a runtimebroker instance
++ Associated user accounts: can vary but typical of the logged in users and/or local service accounts
++ start time: can vary greatly

+#### taskhost.exe'

+Generic host process for windows tasks such as scheduled tasks and so forth and runs in a continues loop listening for trigger event such as defined schedule, event or other such things

++ image path: System Root(C:\\Windows\\System32)
++ parent process: services.exe on version earlier then win10 and svchost for version 10+
++ Expected instanced: 1 or more
++ Associated user accounts: can vary and be owned by logged in users and/or local service accounts
++ start time: can vary greatly

+#### lsass.exe

+is the "Local security subsystem service" and responsible for autenticating users on the system

++ image path: System Root(C:\\Windows\\System32)
++ parent process: Services.exe
++ Expected instanced: 1
++ Associated user accounts: local system
++ start time: seconds within boot

+#### winlogon.exe

+Handles things related to interactive user logins and logoffs as well as launching "logonUI.exe" and so forth, does not do the actually autenthication but passes the login details to "lsass.exe"

++ image path: System Root(C:\\Windows\\System32)
++ parent process: smss.exe(which terminates itself and thus csrss shows no parent)
++ Expected instanced: 1
++ Associated user accounts: local system
++ start time: seconds within boot for the first instance(session 1) and additional as needed which normally are trough remote logon or user switching.

+#### userinit.exe

+will specify the programs that is run when a user logs on, which will then run various scripts and other programs needed for the system to work such as network, explorer.exe and so forth

++ image path: System Root(C:\\Windows\\System32)
++ parent process: winlogon.exe
++ Expected instanced: 1
++ Associated user accounts: local system
++ start time: user logon

+#### explorer.exe

+is the windows GUI used to graphically interact with windows

++ image path: System Root(C:\\Windows)
++ parent process: userinit.exe(which is a instance of userinit which terminates itself afterwards)
++ Expected instanced: 1 per interactively logged on user
++ Associated user accounts: logged in users
++ start time: user logon

+###
 ## SHIMCHACHE

 Is resposible to make sure backwards compatibilities and can contains some useful information in relations to DFIR.